amloveyweb/shaderlabvscode/README.md

 # ShaderlabVSCode

-> ShaderlabVSCode is upgraded to Omni Shader Tools For Unity, see more details on <https://omnishader.amlovey.com>
+> ShaderlabVSCode is upgraded to Omni Shader Tools For Unity, see more details on <https://omnishader.amlovey.com>.
+>
+> Users who purchased after June 1, 2024, can get a voucher code for a free license.
+See more details here: <https://github.com/OmniShader/ISSUES/issues/10>

 ShaderlabVSCode is a Visual Studio Code extension for Unity Shaderlab progamming.